Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/filesystems.md

 others and they found that they accidentally set up those servers with XFS instead of Ext4.
 * in the system journal you can sometimes see reports like 'task XYZ blocked for more than 120 seconds' and stack trace pointing to XFS code (example: https://gist.github.com/filimonov/85b894268f978c2ccc18ea69bae5adbd )
 * system goes to 99% io kernel under load sometimes.
-* we have XFS, sometimes clickhouse goes to "sleep" because XFS daemon is doing smth unknown
+* we have XFS, sometimes ClickHouse goes to "sleep" because XFS daemon is doing smth unknown

 Maybe the above problem can be workaround by some tuning/settings, but so far we do not have a working and confirmed way to do this.